jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ### Lab

  Using the virtual machines you installed in the previous chapter, you will now install additional software, themes, desktop environments, and window managers.
+You will combine screenshots of this newly installed software into a single document for submission.

-#### Fedora 22 Software
+#### Fedora Software

-You will install assorted softwares using the Software application in Fedora 22.
-The list of software is as follows:  GIMP, Audacity, Arduino IDE, GNOME Tweak Tool, one additional software from the Utilities -> Text Editor category, and one additional tool from the Office category.
-For the __deliverable__ take a screenshot of the desktop with each application open and name the screenshots as follows:
+You will install assorted softwares using the Gnome Software application in Fedora.
+The list of software is as follows: For the __deliverable__ take a screenshot of each application successful install.

-*  lastname-firstname-fedora-gimp.(jpeg or png)
-*  lastname-firstname-fedora-audacity.(jpeg or png)
-*  lastname-firstname-fedora-arduino.(jpeg or png)
-*  lastname-firstname-fedora-text-editor.(jpeg or png)
-*  lastname-firstname-fedora-office.(jpeg or png)
-*  lastname-firstname-fedora-tweak-tool.(jpeg or png)
+1) Inkscape
+1) Audacity
+1) Eclipse IDE
+1) GNOME Tweak Tool
+1) Chromium
+1) Geary
+1) Thunderbird
+1) Ted (text editor).

-#### Fedora 22 GNOME 3 Extensions
+#### GNOME 3 Extensions

-You will need to install 2 GMONE 3 extensions.
+You will need to install two GNOME 3 extensions.
 The first one is the example in the book called *Caffeine*.
 You are to install one additional GNOME 3 plugin of your choice, take screenshots with them each installed and activated.
 For the __deliverable__ take a screenshot of the desktop with each extension open/active and name the screenshots as follows:

 *  lastname-firstname-caffeine.(jpeg or png)
 *  lastname-firstname-extension.(jpeg or png)

-#### Ubuntu 15.04
+#### Ubuntu 17.04

 You will be installing an assortment of Desktop Environments, Window Managers, and Themes in this exercise.
 From the Ubuntu Software Center you will need to install the following applications and take screenshots of the applications open on the desktop.
 GIMP, Eclipse, Chrome (called Chromium of Linux), Stellarium, VLC, and the GNOME Tweak Tool.
 For the __deliverable__ take a screenshot of the desktop with each application open and name the screenshots as follows: